SalomePlatform/adao/doc/en/examples.rst

 We choose to operate in a 3-dimensional space.
-3D is chosen in order to restrict the size of numerical object to explicitly enter by the user, but the problem is not dependant of the dimension and can be set in dimension 10, 100, 1000...
+3D is chosen in order to restrict the size of numerical object to explicitly enter by the user, but the problem is not dependent of the dimension and can be set in dimension 10, 100, 1000...
 The observation :math:`\mathbf{y}^o` is of value 1 in each direction, so::

     Yo = [1 1 1]